SophieSjoberg/ca-prepcourse-3/Welcome_to_the_course/the_stack.md

 ## The stack
-During the Craft Academy Bootcamp we will be working with technologies across the entire stack behind a web application.
+During this course we will be working with technologies across the entire stack behind a web application.
 Let's just quickly go over the differences and their meaning.
-We will cover technologies in italics during the main bootcamp.
+We will cover technologies in italics during this course.

 ### Front End
 The front end of a website is the part that users interact with.
 Everything that you see when you're navigating a website, from fonts and colors to dropdown menus, sliders and forms.
 The front end is a combo of HTML, CSS, and JavaScript controlled by your computer's browser.